Get Started with Cisco Optical Network Planner

 • Allows you to set a passphrase for encryption of credentials during the installation of LNI application and database.

-• enable admin users or those with CONFIGURATION_MANAGEMENT permission to set the passphrase lifetime and grace period via the system configuration tab.
+• Enable administrators or users with CONFIGURATION_MANAGEMENT permission to configure passphrase lifetime and grace period in the system configuration tab.

-To create a valid passphrase, ensure it is between 8 and 127 characters and includes at least one lowercase letter, one uppercase letter, one number, and one special character.
+• Require passphrases to be 8–127 characters and contain at least one lowercase letter, one uppercase letter, one number, and one special character.

-• prompt the admin to change the passphrase upon first login,
+• Prompt administrators to change their passphrase upon first login.

-• allow setting a passphrase or key to encrypt credentials during the installation of the Live Network Import (LNI) application (the default key is used if unspecified), and
+• Allow setting a passphrase or encryption key for credentials during LNI application installation (using a default key if unspecified).

-• let users set a passphrase between 8 and 64 characters during Cisco ONP and LNI database installation.
+• Permit users to set a passphrase between 8 and 64 characters during Cisco ONP and LNI database installation.

-• display the last login IP address in the Cisco ONP user interface.
+• Show the last login IP address in the Cisco ONP user interface.

 Additional security features